 Mr Percival's, Howard Smith Wharves, Brisbane City

-If you're one to enjoy free live music with a drink in hand, then Brunswick Mall's newest two-level live music venue, The Sound Garden, is the place you want to be.
+If you're one to enjoy free live music with a drink in hand, then Brunswick Mall's two-level live music venue, The Sound Garden, is the place you want to be.
 The expansive space houses a modern-Australian bistro, lengthy bar and plenty of room to listen and dance along to a lineup of up-and-coming artists.
-Plus, it's convenient location next to Fortitude Music Hall makes it the perfect place for a pre-show bite and beverage.
+Plus, its convenient location next to Fortitude Music Hall makes it the perfect place for a pre-show bite and beverage.

-Who knew the mastermind behind Cobbler, Savile Row and Finney Isles still had the energy to do anything else, but he's surprised (and delighted) us all by opening another joint down Burnett Lane.
+Who knew the mastermind behind Cobbler, Savile Row and Finney Isles still had the energy to do anything else, but he's surprised (and delighted) us all by with another joint down Burnett Lane.
 Wander through double wooden doors to find a moody lounge bar encompassing low light, leather couches in the back room and shelves lined with delectable drops ready for any liquor connoisseur to sip and enjoy.

-Stepping into the former Bowery Bar digs is Suzie Wong's Good Time Bar, the newest venture from the owners of Brisbane City's Brooklyn Standard and Fat Angel Sports Bar.
 This Hawaiian-inspired dive bar has a focus on live music and uncomplicated drinks.
 So grab a beer and get yourself to the dance floor.

 Felons Brewing Co, Howard Smith Wharves, Brisbane City

 Sit along the riverbank and toss back a cold one at Felons Brewing Co.
-Sitting under the Story Bridge at Howard Smith Wharves, the beer is freshly brewed on site within the confounds of the old heritage sheds.
+Sitting under the Story Bridge at Howard Smith Wharves, the beer is freshly brewed on site within the confines of the old heritage sheds.

-Move over Chester Street Bakery, there's a new bar in town and it's setting up shop in the old digs of the once highly popular and Instagram-able bakery.
 With an irresistible menu and handpicked wine list, this multi-level bar is sure to be the perfect place for after-work drinks and lazy Sunday sessions.